 - Distance from Beach: About 126 miles (Channel Islands Beach)

-The ninth largest city in the state and one of the most affordable cities in California, Bakersfield is about two hours from Los Angeles and rapidly growing with families seeking affordable, spacious housing and job opportunities in the area’s oil and agriculture sectors.
-Not only does the city strive to provide a family-friendly community for its residents, but it also takes pride in its contributions to the “the Bakersfield sound,” a style of country music popularized by Buck Owens and Merle Haggard.
+The ninth-largest city in the state and one of the most affordable cities in California, Bakersfield is a rapidly growing place to live about two hours from Los Angeles.
+Families moving to California can find affordable housing and job opportunities in the area’s oil and agriculture sectors in Bakersfield.
+Not only does this cheap West Coast city provide a family-friendly community for its residents, but it also takes pride in its contributions to the “the Bakersfield sound:” a style of country music popularized by Buck Owens and Merle Haggard.